joeycastillo/oddlyspecificobjects.com/content/products/lcdwing.md

 ### SDA and SCL jumpers: alternate I²C bus

 The BU9796 has no address pins, so you can only drive one display on an I²C bus.
 However, some Feather boards can support two or even more I²C buses!
-By soldering wires to these pads and rerouting some signals, you can drive multuple LCD FeahterWings from one Feather.
+By soldering wires to these pads and rerouting some signals, you can drive multiple LCD FeahterWings from one Feather.

 Please note: **THIS IS AN ADVANCED HACK** and it's easy to inadvertently cut a trace, pull a pad or knock off a surface mount resistor while doing this.
 Please only attempt this if you feel comfortable working in a very small area.